microsoft/vscode-recipes/Angular-CLI/README.md

   npm start
   ```

-- Go to the Debug view, select the **'Launch Chrome with ng serve'** configuration, then press F5 or click the green play button.
+- Go to the Debug view, select the **'ng serve'** configuration, then press F5 or click the green play button.

 - The app will be shown in a browser, but in order to hit the breakpoint you'll need to *refresh* the browser.